About

 This is blog head quarters featuring the senior editorial staff

-WBT or Women Born Transsexual is a sort of shorthand, a meme coined 10 years ago by my partner, Tina and myself.
-It is a way of saying transsexualism is innate and that we are women with that as a medical history.
+WBT or Women Born Transsexual is a sort of shorthand, a meme coined 15 years ago by my partner, Tina and myself.
+It is a way of saying transsexuals are born this way.
 The corollary for our brothers is MBT or men born transsexual.
+It is like being gay/lesbian or left handed.
+Having red hair.

 Email: Suzan.WBT@Gmail.com